lukas-krecan/completion-stage/README.md

 # Disclaimer

 It's quite fresh code as you can tell from the version number.
 So the API may change and there may be some bugs.
 That being said, it has quite good code coverage so I do not expect any obvious bugs.
+If you find one, please let me know.

 For converting between different kinds of Java futures, please check [future-converter](https://github.com/lukas-krecan/future-converter) it's bit more mature.